 Step 2: Register for your CCP portal access as soon as it becomes available

-The CCP portal is scheduled to tentatively go live January 2021 and the full CARM program has been delayed due to COVID-19 issues.
+The CCP portal is scheduled to tentatively go live Spring 2021 and the full CARM program has been delayed due to COVID-19 issues.
 We will provide an update as soon as the final date is announced.
 Once live, register for your account as soon as possible to avoid potential backlogs in filing for on-line access.

 IMPORTANT: CBSA has advised that without a CCP portal account and a surety bond, you may not be allowed to import your goods once the CARM program goes live.